As an Amazon Associate we earn from qualifying purchases.

 Frequently Asked Questions

-1) What is zeros of polynomial?
+1) What are the zeros of a polynomial?

-The value which makes the value of polynomial equal to zero is called zeros of polynomial. i.e. k is said to be zeros of polynomial, when a polynomial p(x) becomes equal to zero for the value of k. i.e. when we put x = k in p(x) and p(k) = 0.
+The value which makes the value of a polynomial equal to zero is called zeros of a polynomial. i.e. k is said to be zeros of polynomial, when a polynomial p(x) becomes equal to zero for the value of k. i.e. when we put x = k in p(x) and p(k) = 0.

 The graph of a linear polynomial is always a straight line.